HanzCEO/MeMyselfAndI/README.md

 # Me Myself And I
 GitHub Mirror for collaboration.
-Hanz will push updates to local
+Hanz will push updates to local and then regularly push to github.